 Of the weapons of mass destruction, the biological ones are the most greatly feared but the country is least well prepared to deal with them.
 So far, virtually all federal efforts in strategic planning and training have been directed toward crisis management after a chemical release or an explosion.
-Should such an event occur, plans appropriately call for so-called "first responders"-fire, police, and emergency rescue workers-to proceed to the scene.
+Should such an event occur, plans appropriately call for so-called "first responders" -- fire, police, and emergency rescue workers-- to proceed to the scene.
 There, with the FBI assuming lead responsibility, they are expected to stabilize the situation, to deal with casualties, to decontaminate, and to collect evidence for identification of a perpetrator.
-This is an important function and progress has been made in training and in developing such as the Metropolitan Medical Response Systems.
-Success in this effort must be attributed, in part, to the fact that spills or releases of hazardous materials, explosions, fires and other civil emergencies are not uncommon events.
+This is an important function and one not unfamiliar to civilian authorities because of the fact that spills or releases of hazardous materials, explosions, fires and other civil emergencies are regularly recurrent events in every major urban area.

 A bioterrorist event presents an entirely different scenario, one that is alien to civil authorities.
-Epidemics of serious diseases such as are anticipated are wholly unknown to American cities.
+Epidemics of serious diseases such as could be anticipated are wholly unknown to American cities.
 Unlike an explosive or chemical event, the bioweapons release would be silent and almost certainly undetected.
 The aerosol cloud would be invisible, odorless and tasteless.
 It would behave much like a gas in penetrating interior areas.
 No one would know until days or weeks later that anyone had been infected.
 Then, patients would begin appearing in emergency rooms and physicians' offices with symptoms of a strange disease that few physicians had ever seen.
-There would be no sudden alarm calling for action within minutes to hours on the part of "first responders."
+There would be no sudden alarm calling for action within minutes to hours on the part of "first responders".
 In fact, the "first responders" would not be fire and law enforcement staff but public health and medical personnel.